Gloriane7767/java-fundamentals/README.md

 # Java Exercises

-## Exercise 1 - Print Hello andName
+## Exercise 1 - Print Hello and Name

 ### Question
 Write a Java program to print `Hello` on screen and then print your name on